WHAT IS A COMPARE AND CONTRAST ESSAY?

 Essentially, compare and contrast essays ask students to evaluate the similarities and differences between two things.

-Usually, there will be some meaningful connection between the two things that are to be compared and contrasted.
+Usually, there will be some meaningful connection between the two things to be compared and contrasted.

-These types of essays are not merely about stating the obvious, instead they challenge the students to explore two or more topics and then to express subtle similarities and understated differences that may not be immediately obvious to the casual reader.
+These essays are not merely about stating the obvious; instead, they challenge the students to explore two or more topics and then express subtle similarities and understated differences that may not be immediately obvious to the casual reader.

-Both are material objects, but apart from that, the extreme differences are obvious.
-More useful would be to ask students to compare and contrast two different models of computers or two different brands of bicycles, to help decide which to buy.
+Both are material objects, but the extreme differences are obvious apart from that.
+More useful would be to ask students to compare and contrast two different models of computers or two different brands of bicycles to help them decide which to buy.

 Compare and contrast essays encourage students to make distinctions and evaluate things that largely belong in the same category.
-This is an extremely useful and practical skill to develop.
+This is an instrumental and practical skill to develop.

-In this article, we will explore how to approach the writing of compare and contrast essays in a step by step manner.
-In following this method, students will soon be able to write a well-structured compare and contrast essay on practically any topic.
+In this article, we will explore how to approach the writing of compare-and-contrast essays in a step-by-step manner.
+Following this method, students can soon write a well-structured compare-and-contrast essay on practically any topic.

 Let’s get started.